You’ve booked a new website client (yay!), but how do you know what pages they need?

 Here are three steps to take to do just that.

 This step is the braindump phase.
 Have your client list anything and everything they think they want their site to accomplish.
 List all the things they want to communicate with their potential customers or clients.
-I teach this really in-depth inside of Site Design Blueprint, but this is a rundown of what we do.
+I teach this really in-depth inside of Design + Grow with Webflow, but this is a rundown of what we ask:

 👉Do they want to come across as the most affordable option?
 The local choice?
 Is it important that everyone knows that they donate a portion of every sale to a charity that’s close to their heart?